flageval-baai/FlagEval/flageval-serving/README.md

 ## Usage

-1. **Model**: of cuase we have a model that is ready be evaluated, let's assume it lives in the path: `/path/to/model`;
+1. **Model**: of course we have a model that is ready be evaluated, let's assume it lives in the path: `/path/to/model`;
 2. Then we can write our service code, let's put the service code in `service.py` and take a NLP model as the example: